A guide to using the R-Ladies xaringan slide theme

-I am an associate professor of pediatrics in OHSU’s Center for Spoken Language Understanding in Portland, Oregon.
+I am an Associate Professor of Pediatrics and the Assistant Director of OHSU’s Center for Spoken Language Understanding in Portland, Oregon.
 I earned my doctorate in developmental psychology, with a concentration in quantitative methods.
-I focus on developing more sensitive tools to capture subtle yet meaningful clinical changes in children’s language and social functioning.
+My research focuses on developing more sensitive tools to capture subtle yet meaningful clinical changes in children’s language and social functioning.
 Currently, my research is driven by the need for good outcome measures to evaluate the impact of new treatments and interventions for children with autism and other neurodevelopmental disorders such as Fragile X Syndrome.
 I am passionate about using technology to improve how we measure children’s behavior in a way that is both objective and quantitative.
 I believe using technology like eye-tracking makes participating in research studies more fun, and reduces the burdens placed on participating families.

 In addition to research, I teach graduate-level courses at OHSU on statistics, data science, and data visualization using R. I also have developed and led several R workshops and smaller team-based training sessions, and love to train new “useRs”.